Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

 \subsection{The approximating Hamiltonian}

-To formulate the NGAS for the above theory we choose an approximating Hamiltonian (AH) denoted by $~{\cal H}_{0}~$ such that ideally the defining constraints as given by eqs.(16-17) are satisfied.
-However, unlike the case in quantum mechanics, the PEQA involving multiparticle-states,is hard to implement in QFT.
-Hence, on grounds of simplicity, we relax the condition, eqn.(16) by restricting the QA to be evaluated in the `` few-particle" states only.
-To be more specific, we proceed as follows.
-As before, the `` Approximating Hamiltonian" (AH) $~{\cal H}_{0}~$ is given by the following expression :
+To develop the NGAS for the aforementioned theory, we select an approximating Hamiltonian (AH) denoted by $~{\cal H}_{0}~$ such that, ideally, the defining constraints as specified by eqs.(16-17) are satisfied.
+However, unlike the scenario in quantum mechanics, the PEQA (eqn.(16)) is challenging to implement in QFT as it involves multi-particle states in evaluating the quantum averages (QA).
+Therefore, for simplicity, we relax the condition, eqn.(16), by restricting the QA to be evaluated in the "few-particle" states only.
+Specifically, we proceed as follows.
+As previously, the "Approximating Hamiltonian" (AH) $~{\cal H}_{0}~$ is represented by the following expression:

 where,